ColdTea-Projects/SmplrAlarm/README.md

 ### Adding intents:

-SmplrAlarm offers to set Intents in motion in two events:
+SmplrAlarm offers to set Intents in motion for two events:

 1- When the alarm notification is clicked, it opens the Activity stated in the intent.

 2- When the alarm rings, it starts the activity stated in the receiverIntent.

 let's create and add the intents as in the following snippet: